Atlanta Gay Travel

 Bulldogs Bar

-Bulldogs is Atlanta’s longstanding gay bar popular with the black community and other people of color.
+Bulldogs is a longstanding gay bar popular with the black community and other people of color.

 They’ve been in business for over 30 years and are centrally located in Midtown.
 Bulldogs typically charges a cover, but the price has changed frequently over the years.